The level of industry opposition is a measure of its import…

 But isn’t that “socialized medicine?”

 Not really, but it is socialized insurance if you have to give it a name.
-Yes, pure capitalism is preferred for non-essential consumer products, but essential life-saving services (medical, fire, police) should be made available to all, bypassing the whims of for-profit CEOs and their shareholders.
+Yes, pure capitalism is preferred for non-essential consumer products, but essential life-saving services (medical, fire, police) should be made available to all, bypassing the whims and greed of for-profit CEOs and their shareholders.
 The new system would be operated by 95% private hospital and clinic contractors.

 What’s wrong with the current method of using insurance companies?